CancerVaccine/cancervaccine.github.io/_tribute-funds/lucy-sands.md

 * **Shoot in memory of Lucy**- in early 2015 - &pound;600 was donated from this event, and a special thanks goes out to George Matts, who organised the event and Doug McCarlie - the game keeper and his team of beaters for laying on such great birds; and many of Lucy’s friends from Reading University.
 * **Miranda, Ian and Henry Russell** raised &pound;350 from selling their 2014 honey crop, in memory of Lucy.
 * **Lollipops Theatre group** held a music evening and donated their raffle collection to the Lucy Sands Tribute Fund, raising &pound;282.75 in June 2015
-* **Liz Sands**took part in the village open gardens and raised &pound;199.40, by holding a tea and cake stall in June 2015.
+* **Liz Sands&nbsp;**took part in the village open gardens and raised &pound;199.40, by holding a tea and cake stall in June 2015.
-* **Liz Sands**organised a Neal’s Yard Beauty evening, raising &pound;1,100.50.
+* **Liz Sands&nbsp;**organised a Neal’s Yard Beauty evening, raising &pound;1,100.50.
 Many thanks to her friends Emma & Richard Foxley who hosted the event and to Neal’s Yard who donated 10% of sales to Lucy’s Tribute fund.
 Thanks to all those who attended this event and for all the donations that were received.
 * **Creaton Grange Shoot**- A further &pound;400 was donated in memory of Lucy, following this annual event, many thanks to John Matts for organising again.
+* **Chillington Christmas Fair** - Mr & Mrs John Gifford very kindly offered Mrs Liz Sands a stall at this event where she raised &pound;704.60.
+Liz organised a raffle and cake stall, as well as selling ICVI Christmas cards.
+Many thanks to all the other stall holders who very generously each donated a prize to the raffle.